& How It Helped “Ernie” The Newfoundland

 Dog Rehabilitation Makes A Difference

 Although each patient is unique, you can expect the same compassion, attention to details, and individualized care for your pet.
 As an adjunct to your pet’s medical team, I work in conjunction to your regular veterinarian.
-The at home visit is a good way to see how your pet behaves in their own environment and reduces the stress involved with putting your pet in the car and taking them to the vet.
-The initial at home exam will usually take an hour.
-We can then schedule the follow-up rehabilitation appointments.

 For those patients that are able to travel, we have a fully equipped dog rehabilitation facility located in Canton, MI.
 Our rehab center is conveniently located for patients from surrounding areas such as Ann Arbor and Detroit.
 The facility has an underwater treadmill, digital x-rays, diagnostic ultrasound, MRI, and on-site platelet rich plasma (PRP) as well as Stem Cell processing.
 Healthy overweight pets can enroll in our Chub Club for body conditioning and weight loss.